OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/31 October 2001.md

 ## Notable Warnings or Predictions

-- **Pole shift** with magnetic reversal is highly probable within a decade.
 - Cometary impacts and celestial mechanics will contribute to these shifts.
-- "Light will break in a big way" is predicted as the next major life event.
 - No mini black hole exists at the Earth's core.

----

-## Technology and Artificial Intelligence

-- *(No specific content under this category in this session)*

----

-## Contact and Alien Interactions

-- *(No specific content under this category in this session)*

----

-## Spiritual Practices & Ritual

-- *(No specific content under this category in this session)*

 ---